SimoxyKits/ESimKit-ios/README.md

 1. Apple ID and Bundle ID of your application.
 2. Your application's Production Push Certificate (.pem file) along with its password, if it has one.
-3. Your application's App-Specific Shared Secret, which can be found on your app's App Store Connect information page.
-4. Configure your application to use the App Store Server Notifications Production URL provided by the Simoxy Team.
-If you already have an existing URL, please use this PHP repository to forward notifications to our servers.

 **What You Will Receive from the Simoxy Team:**
 1. A dashboard link to view your application's statistics and earnings.